 Ambient noise tomography based on cross-correlations of long recordings of seismic noise data observed between pairs of stations has proven to be a powerful method to construct surface wave dispersion maps at short and intermediate periods.
-These surface wave maps provide constraints on crustal structure, which were impossible to obtain from traditional earthquake surface wave tomography due to the strong attenuation and scattering at short periods at teleseismic distances.
+These surface wave maps provide constraints on crustal structure, which were difficult to obtain from traditional earthquake surface wave tomography due to the strong attenuation and scattering at short periods at teleseismic distances.

-Since the first ambient noise tomographic images of Rayleigh wave group speeds in the microseismic band from 5 to 20 appeared in 2004 (Sabra et al. 2005; Shapiro et al. 2005) for southern California based on the earliest data from the EarthScope Transportable Array (TA), this method has become increasingly wide-spread because of its unique ability to constrain crustal structure independent of earthquakes or human-made explosions.
-Ambient noise tomography has now been applied around the world to image crustal structures, including at regional scales in New Zealand (Lin et al. 2007), Southern Africa (Yang et al. 2008a), Spain (Villasenor et al. 2007), Korea (Cho et al. 2007), Japan (Nishida et al. 2008), and the western US (Moschetti et al. 2007; Lin et al. 2008;Yang et al. 2008b) and at continental scales across Europe (Yang et al. 2007), China (Zheng et al., 2008), the USA (Bensen et al. 2008;Bensen et al. 2009), Australia (Saygin and Kennett 2010) as well as other places.
+Since the first ambient noise tomographic images of Rayleigh wave group speeds in the microseismic band from 5 to 20 sec appeared in 2004 (Sabra et al. 2005; Shapiro et al. 2005) for southern California based on the earliest data from the EarthScope Transportable Array (TA), this method has become increasingly wide-spread because of its unique ability to constrain crustal structure independent of earthquakes or human-made explosions.
+Ambient noise tomography has now been applied around the world to image crustal structures, including at regional scales in New Zealand (Lin et al. 2007), Southern Africa (Yang et al. 2008a), Spain (Villaseñor et al. 2007), Korea (Cho et al. 2007), Japan (Nishida et al. 2008), and the western US (Moschetti et al. 2007; Lin et al. 2008; Yang et al. 2008b) and at continental scales across Europe (Yang et al. 2007), China (Zheng et al., 2008), the USA (Bensen et al. 2008; Bensen et al. 2009), Australia (Saygin and Kennett 2010) as well as other places.

-Across Tibet and the surrounding regions, numerous global scale teleseseismic earthquake studies of surface wave dispersion have been performed (e.g., Levshin et al. 1994; Ritzwoller and Levshin 1998; Ritzwoller et al. 1998; Villasenor et al. 2001; Friederich 2003; Huang et al. 2003; Shapiro et al. 2004; Levshin et al 2005b; Priestley et al. 2006 and so on).
-In addition, several regional scale studies based on ambient noise tomography have already been carried out in southeastern Tibet (Yao et al. 2006), southern Tibet (Guo et al. 2009), and in western Sichuan and eastern Tibet (Li et al. 2009).
-The regional studies have all generated high resolution crustal models at regional scales.
-One common velocity feature observed in these studies is a low velocity zone (LVZ) in the middle/lower crust, which appears to support the middle/lower crustal flow model proposed by (Royden et al. 1997) which predicts that upper crustal deformation is decoupled from the motion of the underlying mantle.
-However, as shown by Yao et al.
+Across Tibet and the surrounding regions, numerous global scale teleseseismic earthquake studies of surface wave dispersion have been performed (e.g., Levshin et al.

-(2010), LVZs in the middle/lower crust beneath southeastern Tibet appear to form complex 3D structures with substantial lateral variations in depth, thickness, and strength of velocity anomalies.
+1994; Ritzwoller and Levshin 1998; Ritzwoller et al. 1998; Villaseñor et al. 2001; Friederich 2003; Huang et al. 2003; Shapiro et al. 2004; Levshin et al 2005b; Priestley et al. 2006 and so on).
+In addition, several regional scale studies based on ambient noise tomography have already been carried out in southeastern Tibet (Yao et al. 2006;Yao et al.,2008), southern Tibet (Guo et al. 2009), and in western Sichuan and eastern Tibet (Li et al. 2009).
+The regional studies have all generated high-resolution crustal models at regional scales.
+One velocity feature that has been inferred by several researchers in southern Tibet is a low velocity zone (LVZ) in the middle crust (Cotte et al., 1999; Rapine et al., 2003; Caldwell et al., 2009), which appears to support the crustal flow model proposed by Royden et al. (1997) and Nelson et al. (1996) that predicts decoupling of the upper crustal deformation from the motion of the underlying mantle.
+However, as shown by Yao et al. (2010), LVZs in the middle and lower crust beneath southeastern Tibet appear to form complex 3D structures with substantial lateral variations in depth, thickness, and strength of velocity anomalies.
 The lateral and vertical variations of LVZs raise questions, such as, whether the low velocity zones are present ubiquitously across all of Tibet and if they inter-connect to form flowable channels or are isolated and concentrated only in certain areas of Tibet.